-I have seen Tatenda Charles Munyuki’s a name in the newspapers, on book covers and credits of local film projects.
+I have seen Tatenda Charles Munyuki’s name in the newspapers, on book covers, and credits of local film projects.
 Tatenda was an author first, then a publisher when necessity became the mother of adaptation.
-He was only passionate about film making and writing books but when he could not gain sufficient resources or all the necessary support he began to establish support structures for himself.
-As an author who went through a lot of trouble getting his books out there he set up TCM Publishing Zimbambwe.
+He was only passionate about filmmaking and writing books but when he could not gain sufficient resources or all the necessary support he began to establish support structures for himself.
+As an author who went through a lot of trouble getting his books out there, he set up TCM Publishing Zimbabwe.
 What’s fascinating about him is the main subject of his content.
 He is voicing concerns that appear to have no proximity to him.

 Be there for someone.
 Reach out.
 Sharing is caring, even from afar you can make an impact.
 There are many areas where your help is needed.
 Be it advice, advocacy, funding, facilities or active involvement there is a place for you somewhere.
 Share the burden and the gain.